Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Evaluation on Poincar e disk for the model case

-\end{lem} We transfer the problem of evaluating the integrals in equation \text{\eqref{eq 3cubic1}} and equation \text{\eqref{eq 3cubic2}} to analyzing the Fourier coefficients of holomorphic differentials.
-The key to show the integrals are zero is to use the symmetries properties of the Liouville measure $m_{0}=m_{L}$ and homogeneity of holomorphic differentials viewed as functions on $UX$.
+We use the methods in \cite{Variation_along_FuchsianLocus} to show the integrals are zero.
+Similarly to the proof of Theorem 6.3.1 in \cite{Variation_along_FuchsianLocus}, the key is to use the symmetries properties of the Liouville measure $m_{0}=m_{L}$ and homogeneity of holomorphic differentials viewed as functions on $UX$.
+We transfer the problem of evaluating the integrals in equation \text{\eqref{eq 3cubic1}} and equation \text{\eqref{eq 3cubic2}} to analyzing the Fourier coefficients of holomorphic differentials.

-Before we start our proof, we first explain the coordinates we will use to do the computation.
-Following an idea from \cite{Variation_along_FuchsianLocus}, we take Poincar\'e disk as our charts.
+Before we start our proof, we first explain the coordinates we will use to do the computation following \cite{Variation_along_FuchsianLocus}.
+We take Poincar\'e disk as our charts.
 Pick a point $x\in UX$.
 We identify the universal cover of $(X,\sigma)$ with $\mathbb{D}$ by the unique isometry that takes $\pi(x)\in X$ to $0\in \mathbb{D}$ and identify the vector $x\in UX$ with vector $(1,0)\in T_{0}\mathbb{D}$.

 We express our holomorphic differentials in these coordinates.
 For the holomorphic cubic differential $q_{\alpha}$, it has the following analytic expansion in the coordinate based on $x$,

 Recall the hyperbolic distance $d_{H}$ in the Poincar\'e disk model satisfies,